 Performance Indicator No signs of storm water pollution or accumulation that will result in a nuisance.
+All possible erosion impacts are controlled.
 Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.